dustywhite7/Econ8310/SlidesCode/5 - Panels.md

 pce = np.abs(errors/truth)*100
 ```

-We need to perform the calculations that will provide us with information on how well we do at predicting out of sample with our current panel.
+We need to determine how well we do at predicting out of sample with our current panel.

 ---